-CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines Answer Masking External Masking Cards (Visual Aids/ Organizers) Student's accommodations will list "Answer Masking."
+CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines Answer Masking External Masking Cards (Visual Aids/ Organizers) Student's accommodations will list "Answer Masking" in Pearson Access.
 Materials: Test Administrator provides student with blank masking cards.
 During Testing: The student may cover or uncover answer options with external blank masking cards as needed.
-Color Contrast (Background/Font Color) Colored Overlays Student's accommodations will list "Colored Overlay."
+Color Contrast (Background/Font Color) Colored Overlays Student's accommodations will list "Colored Overlay" in Pearson Access.
 During Testing: The student uses colored overlays when taking the assessment.
 The color is pre-selected and should match what is currently used during instruction.

-CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines Assistive Technology (Non-Screen Reader) Assistive Technology (external) Before Testing: Student's accommodations will list "Assistive Technology Non Screen Reader."
+CBT Comparable PBT PBT Administration Guidelines Accommodation Accommodation Assistive Technology (Non-Screen Reader) Assistive Technology (external) Student's accommodations will list "Assistive Technology Non Screen Reader" in Pearson Access.
 During Testing: Students may use a range of assistive technologies on the CCRS summative assessments, including those that are used externally on a separate computer.
 After Testing: Test Administrators are responsible for collecting all nonscorable student work created from assistive technology devices.
 Content must be cleared off all devices.
 Paper nonscorable student work must be securely shredded.
 Responses must be transcribed verbatim by a test administrator in a standard student test booklet or answer document.
 Only transcribed responses will be scored.
 Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses for protocol.
 Screen Reader Version (for a student who is blind or visually impaired) Hard Copy Braille Edition See Hard Copy Braille Edition Refreshable Braille Display with Screen Reader Version for ELA/Literacy Hard Copy Braille Edition See Hard Copy Braille Edition

-CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines Hard Copy Braille Edition Hard Copy Braille Edition Student's accommodations will list "Braille Tactile Graphics."
+CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines Hard Copy Braille Edition Hard Copy Braille Edition Student's accommodations will list "Braille Tactile Graphics" in Pearson Access.
 Materials: Braille Kits are required for administration.
-Braille Scripts, one copy of the student's Hard Copy Braille Assessment, standard test booklet or answer document for transcription, and supplementary math materials (braille ruler, braille protractor) where appropriate.
+Braille Kits include Test Administrator Braille Scripts, one copy of the student's Hard Copy Braille Assessment, standard test booklet or answer document for transcription, and supplementary math materials (braille ruler, braille protractor) where appropriate.
 Test Administrator Training: Test Administrators of students with visual impairments must review: Braille Kits, which will be provided to schools at least two full school days prior to testing 18 in a SECURE ENVIRONMENT for the Test Administrator to verify that the braille code (e.g., English Braille American Edition (EBAE) and Unified English Braille (UEB)) is accurate on the test booklet cover and review the braille test administration scripts, including information specific to administering paper-based braille.
-BIE may have additional guidance located in BIE policy regarding the number of days Test Administrators may access materials prior to testing (refer to Appendix C of the Test Coordinator Manual).
+BlE may have additional guidance located in BIE policy regarding the number of days Test Administrators may access materials prior to testing (refer to Appendix C of the Test Coordinator Manual).
 Braille notes are inserted behind the cover of the first volume of the Braille test.
 Important: Reading, viewing, copying, or reproducing passages or test items is prohibited.
 Appendix L: CCRS Summative.
 Assessments for Students with Visual Impairment, Including Blindness.
-If needed by the student, braille test booklets or answer documents may be disassembled for return).
-It is critical that Test Administrators count the number of pages in the test booklet or answer documents to help ensure that all pages are returned.
+If needed by the student, braille test booklets or answer documents may be disassembled for retsting (but must be reassembled for answer documents to help ensure that all pages are returned.